Service Order Dispatching in SAP Business ByDesign

 The user adds employees to the employee list above, using the “Add Resource” button.
 Once added, it continues to be present until explicitly removed by the user – the list is prepopulated with the list of service performers that were present the last time the user worked on the dispatching board.

 Against each cell, there is a button group with the action “Assign” – which allows the user to assign the selected service order item to the employee for the selected day.
-To see the updated availability, the user needs to use the Refresh action button.
+On clicking the Assign button, the system assigns the employee as service performer to the service order item, and recalculates the employee’s availability based on the assignment.
+This is automatically saved, the assigned service order item automatically disappears from the list above, and the availability calendar automatically refreshed to display the updated availability.

 To view an employee’s assignments on a particular day, click on the number for the cell corresponding to that date.
 This opens up a new table under the list of service performers – which shows the service orders items (and project tasks) planned for that day.